🏷️ Stop! Check the price first.

 Common Questions

-I haven't experienced this.
-It circulates air around the body, but it's not blowing directly in your face like a fan.
+I have not experienced this.
+Air circulates around your body, but it is not blowing directly in your face like a room fan.

-No. It relies on convection (moving air) to cool you.
+No. It cools by moving air.
 If your room is 90°F, it will blow 90°F air.
-It works best in rooms 79°F or lower.
+It works best when the room is 79°F or cooler.

 ;